This is how to win a pothole claim with Edinburgh City Council.

-It was clear to me that the Claims Handlers were going to hedge their bets on my claim, which was evidenced by this paragraph;
+It was clear to me that the Claims Handlers were going to hedge their bets on my claim.
+This was evidenced by this paragraph;

 “If we consider that an offer of compensation should be made we can take into account the value of the damaged items rather than the full replacement cost.
 If you are insured for this loss you should contact your own insurers for advice.
 Their claims process is usually quicker because you do not have to establish legal liability and most insurance policies cover full replacement of damaged items.”

-My robust response below achieved a full and final settlement within 2 working days and I thought that adding a link to my website would be a nice touch to focus their minds.
+My robust response below achieved a full and final settlement within 2 working days.
+I also put a link to my website to focus their minds.